christianheine/jorel/README.md

 ## Examples

-There are several examples in the `examples` directory that demonstrate how to use JorEl with different providers.
+There are many more examples in the `examples` directory that demonstrate how to use JorEl with various providers & scenarios (30+ examples and counting).

 ## Roadmap